-MIT Media Lab requires a research specialist to lead and develop various bioinformatics and Deep Neural Networks (DNNs)-based emergent architectures for classifying biomedical datasets resulting from clinical trials, animal models and cell culture experiments.
-This position will work closely with Dr. Pratik Shah, pharmaceutical companies, and research staff in the Camera Culture group.
-The group conducts multidisciplinary research in modern optics, sensors, illumination, actuators, probes, deep learning, and software processing.
+The MIT Media Lab is looking for a research specialist to lead and develop various reinforcement learning and Deep Neural Networks (DNN’s) emergent architectures for the purpose of learning from biomedical datasets resulting from clinical trials, animal models and cell culture experiments.
+This position will work closely with Dr. Pratik Shah, and research staff in the Camera Culture Group.
+The group conducts multidisciplinary research in modern optics, sensors, illumination, actuators, probes, deep learning and image processing.

 The research objective for this position is to create cutting-edge algorithms for development of next-generation automated clinical software platforms using computer vision, bioinformatics and deep learning.

 This appointment is for one year with the possibility of extension based on funding and research priorities.

 This position is not eligible for visa sponsorship.